Street naming and numbering

 Postal addresses cannot be allocated to certain properties such as agricultural barns, boathouses and holiday lodges.

-This address information is used by various organisations including:
+This address information is used by organisations including:

 - emergency services